We Care. We Love. We Share.

 Who can be eligible for service?

-• has a confirmed disability or established developmental delay, as defined by the State
+Children 3 years and younger with a confirmed disability or an established developmental delay as defined by New York State.

 What is the cost of the service?